 The outerwear clothing is Musto HPX offshore suits.
 We also have the drysuits in the same range for when the weather picks up.

 The dinghy is a critical tool for accessing the shore and shallow waters.
 We have opted for the Takacat 300 lite.
 If the foredeck was somewhat bigger, we would have preferred the 340 version for some extra space.
 The design radically differentiates from traditional dinghy design, which has remained more or less unchanged for the past 30 years.

 Due to the katamaran design the Takacat requires less engine power to plane, creates a fraction of the drag when being towed, provides easy access to the water and most importantly will not fill up with water during a critical beach landing.
 Our current engine is an 8 HP Yamaha, two-stroke.
 Two stroke outboard engines are the preferred option as they are lighter and more reliable.

 We adhere to the ISAF offshore sailing regulations.
 In addition, we have drysuits and personal AIS trackers integrated into Spinlock lifejackets.
 Our procedures during diving are described in this article in Alert Diver.
 Please keep in mind that the boat is adapted for use in the North-Atlantic.
 The Southern-Ocean would require a different boat altogether.

 The diving gear is based on a mix between military diving and the DIR diving philosophy.
-NB INSERT LINK This Alert Diver article summarizes some of our thoughts on diving gear.
+This Alert Diver article summarizes some of our thoughts on diving gear.
 We currently have a single tank setup due to space limitations.
 Ideally, we would opt for a double tank setup.